The Art and Practice of Listening

 The habit of listening to nature is the basis of Joseph Cornell’s work in helping people to become centered in themselves by carefully listening and observing nature.
 By becoming very still, one can easily feel the flow of Divine Mother’s creative power in everything around us, and even speaking to us from within our own heart.

 One my personal favorites, is siting upon the rock placed next to the Grandfather Tree; the patriarch oak spirit to who Charles appealed for permission to grow a garden.
-The Grandfather Tree has become so friendly, that the rough bark that creates the back to rock chair that sits next to the tree’s broad trunk is covered in moss.
+The Grandfather Tree has become so friendly, that the rough bark that creates the back to a rock chair that sits next to the tree’s broad trunk is covered in moss.
 The other day, a guest was sitting there against the Grandfather Tree and said, “I felt instantly comforted, and then…acutely aware of every sound- bird calls, wind, squirrels, flowing water.
 I felt so much love.”

 Trees standing firm, hold the secret of inner power.
 Give us when tested, strength to endure.